zm1th/chipper/README.md

 Chipper is a CLI tool for managing tickets as plain text files within your project repository.
 Each unit of work ("chip") lives as a committed file, keeping your ticket history alongside your code.

+## Crappy Tool is Crappy

+Note that in its present form, Chipper doesn't really do a good job of helping reduce token spend or manage tasks for AI-based programming tasks.

+The sort system is pretty cool though.

 ## Philosophy

 - Tickets are files.
 Create one by creating a file.